jesseleite/caravel/README.md

 # Caravel

 **DISCLAIMER: This is a work in progress!
 Use at your own risk!
-When I am happy with implementation and test coverage, I will tag version.
+When I am mostly happy with implementation, I will tag a version.
 Suggestions welcome :)**

 A lightweight CMS built on Laravel.
 Yes, another CMS :/